 Regulation

 Georgia parents who choose to educate their children, ages 6-16, at home must file a declaration of intent form that includes student names, ages, and addresses.
 Further, it appears that some annual information is required.
+The state offers one option for homeschooling.
 Daily attendance forms are no longer required, but the school year should include 180 days and a certain number of daily hours.
-Similarly, Georgia has instructional requirements.
+Similarly, Georgia has subject requirements.
 For example, instruction must include math, English language arts, science, social studies, and reading (O.C.G.A. § 20-2-690).
-However, the state does not endorse or require a particular curriculum.

 There are minimum educator requirements, and parents in Georgia may also hire a tutor for their child’s home instruction.
 Instruction providers must have a high school diploma or the equivalent.